qwe2820435o2/SceneGuide/Design/Feed Streaming Design/Feed Streaming Design (5) - Subsequent Optimization.md

 * JVM monitoring
 * Caffeine cache usage and hit rate monitoring
 * Redis connection pool
-* Business monitoring
+* Business Monitoring

 ## 4. Asynchronization
-> The RPC interface for sending messages provided externally, the encapsulation level needs to be further improved
+> The RPC interface for sending messages is provided externally, and the encapsulation level needs to be further improved

 ```
 Asynchronization is to further optimize interface performance